-In the household market, the difference between average interest rates on euro-denominated consumer credit with floating interest rates or with up to one year initial rate fixation and on deposits with an agreed maturity of up to one year fell further to 4.66 percentage points in September.
-The difference between average interest rates on non-financial corporations' euro-denominated loans with floating interest rates or with up to one year initial rate fixation and on deposits with an agreed maturity of up to one year widened to 2.03 percentage points, continuing the increase which began two months before.
+In the household market, the difference between average interest rates on euro-denominated consumer credit with floating interest rates or with up to one year initial rate fixation and on deposits with an agreed maturity of up to one year was 4.31 percentage points.
+The difference between average interest rates on non-financial corporations' euro-denominated loans with floating interest rates or with up to one year initial rate fixation and on deposits with an agreed maturity of up to one year was 1.75 percentage points.
 Compared with forint and Swiss franc-denominated loans, the value of new euro-denominated loans is insignificant within household sector loans.